Original publication: January 2020.

 Also, sometimes you may leave your computer on because you have a lot of programs running and don’t want to “lose your place”.
-If you have Windows: Try “hibernate”.
-It saves everything where it is and puts your computer in a zero energy consumption state that can be resumed quickly.
+If you have Windows: Try “hibernate” or “sleep”.
+Hibernate saves everything where it is and puts your computer in a zero energy consumption state that can be resumed quickly.
 From time to time do a full shut down to clear out memory.
 “Sleep” is even faster to recover than hibernate and uses a trickle of energy.
 If your machine is working on a torrent download or scene render, leave it on but turn off your monitor.

 Stop paying for media.
 Get rid of cable TV, Netflix, HBO, Disney, etc. Keep your Internet.
 Use other methods to get your media fix.
 The cheapest route is get a VPN.
-Express VPN is fast and easy; get 30 days free here.
+Mullvad VPN is a great balance between privacy, price, and performance.
 Then get torrent software.
 QBitTorrent is my favorite primarily because it has a built in media search.

 Switch cell phone providers.
 If you are with Verizon or AT&T, you are most likely paying too much.
-T-Mobile and Sprint have lower prices.
+T-Mobile and Sprint usually have lower prices.
 Even lower, are some second tier providers like US Mobile where you can get good service for as low as $25/month.
 Be sure your phone works with them before jumping.
-Another option is Ting.
+Another great option is Ting.